 Phoenix Arizona Volunteer Opportunities

-The pandemic has significantly impacted education in Phoenix, with only 25 percent of third graders passing their reading assessment in 2022—the lowest rate in seven years.
+The pandemic significantly impacted education in Phoenix.
+Only 25 percent of third graders passed their reading assessment in 2022—the lowest rate in seven years.
 This means approximately 13,000 third graders are not reading at grade level.
 The “COVID-19 slide” has exacerbated learning losses, particularly in low-income communities, widening the gap in literacy achievement.

 Key Takeaways